mide/minecraft-overviewer/README.md

 This project's code is hosted on [GitHub](https://github.com/mide/minecraft-overviewer), and the resulting Docker image is hosted on [Docker Hub](https://hub.docker.com/r/mide/minecraft-overviewer).
 Feel free to open [an issue on GitHub](https://github.com/mide/minecraft-overviewer/issues?q=is%3Aopen) if you're having problems.

+## :construction: Maintenance Status :construction:

+As of [April 5, 2023](https://github.com/overviewer/Minecraft-Overviewer/commit/13c1bddaf65dfaaf6c4c7a396c94db75bed4c089), the upstream Minecraft-Overviewer project is no longer being maintained.
+For more information on the matter, please check the project's [Official GitHub](https://github.com/overviewer/Minecraft-Overviewer).

 ## Running Minecraft Overviewer

 In the below example, `minecraft-overviewer` will read input in from `/home/user/path_to_minecraft_files/` and write the output to `/home/user/path_to_write_overviewer_output/`.
 It will run once and exit.